Above: Rot Sorn (right) and her husband in front of their restaurant in Akron, Ohio.

 “Our goal with the micro-loans program is to not only provide empowerment to communities and individuals through financial assistance but we also hope to empower them with our time listening, assisting in any way possible, and being a cultural bridge for individuals and their entrepreneurial dreams,” Susan Wong, ASIA’s Chief Program Officer explains.
 Win is passionate about seeing the restaurant succeed and even helps take orders on some weekend days.
 Recently, Win was able to help Sorn secure another loan to help move into a bigger space for the restaurant.
 The new restaurant is a symbol of Sorn’s perseverance and the American Dream. “[Thet and ASIA] have given me so much encouragement and strength to continue,” Sorn said.
 The new restaurant is set to open in the fall.

 For over two decades, ASIA, Inc. has provided programs and services vital to the community.
 We offer assistance and basic needs support services to over 58,000 individuals and families, our new Americans, annually throughout Northeast Ohio.
-Please join ASIA, Inc. as we celebrate 23 years of community service with this year’s theme — Communities Thriving Through Entrepreneurship — and support the strengthening of our community through immigrant and refugee entrepreneurs.
+Please consider a donation to ASIA, Inc. as we support the strengthening of our community through immigrant and refugee entrepreneurs.